 Experience the topography that confronted those soldiers on a vast battlefield that’s been well preserved.
 While it may be an unlikely place for a family vacation, Gettysburg presents a grand opportunity for families to share schoolbook history lessons and experience the beauty of southern Pennsylvania and the nearby Amish country.

 The Gettysburg Battlefield and Parklands

 The 5,900-acre park includes hills, fields, woods and orchards unspoiled by commercial development.
 There isn’t one telephone pole or electrical line to be seen on the site, and their absence is a tremendous aid in imagining a world from another era.

 The first stop on your visit should be The Gettysburg National Military Park Visitors Center.
 There you can arrange for a variety of battlefield tours that the National Park Service offers: a guided bus tour, private guides who will ride in your car, audio tapes timed to the marked plaques, guided bicycle trip or a horseback riding tour.

 Recent expansion to the facilities includes several film theaters and a new Civil War-themed cafe.
-In addition to this, the restored 360-degree-mural, a historic Cyclorama that used to tour the country as a narrated light attraction before the advent of movies.
-Entitled “Pickett’s Charge,” the wonderful artwork by French artist Paul Philippoteaux is very evocative and the accompanying narration depicting the final day of the battle was moved to the visitor center.
+In addition to this, don’t miss the restored 360-degree-mural, a historic Cyclorama that used to tour the country as a narrated light attraction before the advent of movies.
+Entitled “Pickett’s Charge,” the wonderful artwork by French artist Paul Philippoteaux is very evocative and the accompanying narration depicting the final day of the battle brings the whole scene to life.

 The battlefield site is far too spread out to be comfortably covered on foot, with 16 major sign-posted stops on the self-guided tour map.
 However, there are informative markers at each sign-posted stop, as well as statues, cannons, observation towers and dwellings throughout the battlefield can be explored outside of the car and make the driving tour more interesting.